apache/couchdb/src/couch_plugins/README.md

 It took me a day to put this all together and this was only possible because I took a lot of shortcuts.
-I believe they are all viable for a first iteration of a plugins system.
+I believe they are all viable for a first iteration of a plugins system:

 1. Install with one click on a button in Futon (or HTTP call)
 2. Only pure Erlang plugins are allowed.
-3. The plugin author must provide a binary package for each Erlang (and later each CouchDB version).
+3. The plugin author must provide a binary package for each Erlang (and, later, each CouchDB version).
 4. Complete trust-based system.
 You trust me to not do any nasty things when you click on the install button.
 No crypto, no nothing.
 Only people who can commit to Futon can release new versions of plugins.
-5. Minimal user-friendlyness: won’t install plugins that don’t match the current Erlang version.
+5. Minimal user-friendlyness: won’t install plugins that don’t match the current Erlang version, gives semi-sensible error messages (wrapped in a HTTP 500 response :)
 6. Require a pretty strict format for binary releases.

 ## Roadmap